Could you be the catalyst to develop this website in your language?

 A friend of mine is accompanying her husband on a 2 year contract to Italy.
 She learned about storytelling in Australia and has keenly learned stories herself and used them with those around her.
 However, she has also become a catalyst to set up an Italian section of our website even though she herself can’t do the translations or tell the stories fluently in Italian.
 Instead, she has looked for people capable of doing those things and she has shared the vision with them so they want to be involved.
 As a result we are almost ready to launch an Italian section.

 Could you be such a catalyst?
+What is required?

-In order to have another language sub-part of our website we need:-
+In order to have another language sub-part of our website we need:

-1) Written translations of – welcome/about page
+1) Written translations of the welcome/about page and various world stories.

 But which world stories?
 I suggest you start with ones that have impacted you and are close to your culture and then gradually include cross-cultural ones to increase people view of God’s world mission.